 Tyre Size Guide

-Each tyre contains a code and at first glance it may be confusing for motorists.
-To help you understand what the coding means, we've provided an explanation.
+Each tyre contains a code and at first glance it may be confusing for drivers as to what the collection of numbers and letters mean.
+To help you understand the coding, we've provided an explanation below which provides all the details that you will need.

 Example: 225/45 17R 91Y